qubole/spark-acid/README.md

 ## Known Issues

-1. Insert in static partitions don't work currently.
+1. Insert in static partitions is not supported via spark acid.
 For example query like "insert into tbl partition (p1=1) ...." will not work.
 It is because spark currently does not support partitioned datasources.
 It only supports partitions in Hive table relation or a file based relation.
 But spark acid relation is neither of them.
 2. Because of an open source issue [HIVE-21052](https://issues.apache.org/jira/browse/HIVE-21052), users started hitting the issue described by [@amoghmargoor](https://github.com/amoghmargoor) in [this](https://issues.apache.org/jira/browse/HIVE-21052?focusedCommentId=17152785&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-17152785) comment.
 The workaround of the issue HIVE-21052 is that we don't set dynamic partition flag when making lock request.
 With this workaround, we have observed the following: